SmartlyDressedGames/Unturned-Docs/docs/source/assets/AssetBundles.rst

+.. _doc_asset_bundles:

 Asset Bundles
 =============

 The game loads textures, audio, meshes, prefabs, etc. from **Unity Asset Bundles** at runtime.
 How these are setup and used has evolved over the years from individual
 \*.unity3d bundles to
 \*.content bundles to
 \*.masterbundle files.

-:ref:`Master Bundles <AssetBundles:Master Bundles>` should be used for essentially all new projects.
+:ref:`Master Bundles <assets/AssetBundles:Master Bundles>` should be used for essentially all new projects.

 Tool Setup
 ----------